banats213/E25_41934_Structural/A3/README.md

 A BPMN diagram describing how the entire structural main-script is working has been added in the A3-folder.

+Use an online viewer or program to see the bpmn-diagram.

 Name of file: **A3_as_is.bpmn**